Skip to content

 Definition

-Wire bonding is the oldest and still most common first-level interconnect in semiconductor packaging.
-It joins the bond pads on a silicon die to the leads or substrate of the package using fine wires, typically 15-50 microns thick, made of gold, copper, or aluminum.
-The wire is welded in place by a combination of heat, pressure, and ultrasonic energy in a low-temperature solid-state process, with no solder required.
+Wire bonding is the oldest and still most widely used first-level interconnect in semiconductor packaging.
+It joins the bond pads on a silicon die to the leads or substrate of its package using fine wires — typically 15 to 50 microns in diameter, thinner than a human hair — made of gold, copper, or aluminum.
+Each wire is welded in place by a combination of heat, pressure, and ultrasonic energy in a solid-state process that requires no solder: the metal surfaces are literally fused at temperatures far below their melting points.
+Billions of devices are wire-bonded every day, and the technique's maturity, flexibility, and low tooling cost keep it dominant everywhere that extreme pin counts are not required.

 Ball bonding versus wedge bonding